Cryogenic Materials Repository: A Public Resource and New Measurements for Cryogenic Research Applications: Materials Repository

 \section{Materials Repository}

 The CMR contains thermal conductivity data, empirical and analytic fits to data, and additional thermal conductivity fits from the literature.
 The repository currently stores hundreds of datasets on experimentally measured thermal conductivity of more than 80 materials collected from published works spanning decades of research (Section \ref{sec:datarepo}).
-The data consists of many common materials used in low-temperature systems, such as aluminum and steel alloys, as well as custom cryogenic components (e.g., heat straps\footnote{Heat strap data is currently awaiting publication and will be added upon public release}).
+The data consists of many common materials used in low-temperature systems, such as aluminum and steel alloys, as well as custom cryogenic components (e.g., heat straps\footnote{Heat strap data is currently awaiting publication and will be added upon public release.}).
 The thermal conductivity fit parameters are compiled into downloadable comma-separated value (CSV) files, enabling integration with other codes or programs (Section \ref{sec:structure}).
 A robust Python-based fitting algorithm generates integrable functions of each material's thermal conductivity for export or use in thermal modeling (Section \ref{sec:fits}).
 Lastly, the CMR provides several examples and tools for using the repository to model a cryogenic system.
 The repository is designed to be a public tool that encourages transparency by ensuring all data is properly referenced and source code is documented and published (Section \ref{sec:tools}).
-The preliminary CMR is currently public, and active development is underway to improve the fitting algorithms and further develop the provided tools.
+The CMR is currently public, and further data and code contributions from the community are encouraged.